max0l/Webcoding-notes/Lecture 6 CSS and Images.md

 </picture>
 ```

-Browser will decide which image to get -> saves band width
+Browser will decide which image to get \rightarrow saves band width

 or